BadIdeaFactory/corporate/documents/operating.md

 5. **Raw Capitalism.** Apparently people think it's a good idea to hire a company called Bad Idea Factory.
 We're as surprised as you.
 Projects that bring in revenue in return for services are bound by the same rules as other projects in terms of how their money can be allocated.

 ### Disputes Between Project Owners
-If project owners disagree, the Beastmaster will attempt to address the disagreement.
-If the Beastmaster fails to create harmony, the Beastmaster proposes a solution and if either the Undermind or Overmind approve it, the Owners in conflict must either accept that solution or mutually agree on an alternative.
+If project owners disagree, the Chaos Wrangler will attempt to address the disagreement.
+If the Chaos Wrangler fails to create harmony, the Chaos Wrangler proposes a solution and if either the Undermind or Overmind approve it, the Owners in conflict must either accept that solution or mutually agree on an alternative.

 ### Retiring a BIFFUD Project
 All BIFFUD projects, regardless of how they are resourced and supported, must be maintained and owned by at least one Member.
 If a project no longer has a Member interested in owning it or if The Hive decides that the project should be removed from The Company, a motion may be passed to change the status to retired.